-LaRoche Petroleum Consultants, Ltd. does hereby consent to the incorporation by reference in the Registration Statement on Form S-4 (No. 333-124544) of Dorchester Minerals, L.P. of our estimated reserves included in this Annual Report on Form 10-K including, without limitation, Exhibit 99.2, and to all references to our firm included in this Annual Report.
+LaRoche Petroleum Consultants, Ltd. does hereby consent to the incorporation by reference in the Registration Statement on Form S-4 (No. 333-124544) of Dorchester Minerals, L.P. of our estimated reserves included in this Annual Report on Form 10-K for the year ended December 31, 2011, including, without limitation, Exhibit 99.2, and to all references to our firm included in this Annual Report.